Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Geometry and point counting on K3 surfaces

-Similarly, when $\la \notin \F_p^2$, there are $9p+4+\delta$ points on singular fibres on $\widetilde \Kum_\la$, so $\widetilde K_\la$ has $12p$ more points than $\widetilde \Kum_\la$.
-We conclude, in view of Proposition \ref{count-kum}, that $\widetilde K_\la$ has $p^2+18p+1+a_{\la,p}^2$ points.
+Similarly, when $\la \notin \F_p^2$, there are $9p+4+\delta$ points on singular fibres on $\dsKum_\la$, so $\widetilde K_\la$ has $12p$ more points than $\dsKum_\la$.
+We conclude, in view of Proposition ~\ref{prop:count-kum}, that $\widetilde K_\la$ has $p^2+18p+1+a_{\la,p}^2$ points.

-To finish the proof, we note that for generic $\la$, the singular subscheme of $K_\la$ has degree $18$, and that all components of the resolutions are defined over the base field (again, this is an easy computation).
-The singular subscheme is unaltered by specializations that do not cause additional pairs of lines in the ramification locus to meet: the only $\la$ for which such coincidences occur are $0, -1$, which are not permitted.
+To finish the proof, we compute that for generic $\la$, the singular subscheme of $K_\la$ has degree $18$, and that all components of the resolutions are defined over the base field.
+The singular subscheme is unaltered by specializations that do not cause additional pairs of lines in the ramification locus to meet: the only $\la$ for which such coincidences occur are $0, -1$, which are disallowed in the statement of the theorem.
 Hence $\widetilde K_\la$ has $18p$ more points than $K_\la$, and the result follows. \end{proof}